Federal Skilled Worker Program

 A Global Path to Canada's Skilled Workforce

 The Federal Skilled Worker Program (FSWP) is a key pathway for skilled professionals from around the world to immigrate to Canada.
-Managed under the Express Entry system, this program is designed for individuals who have acquired skilled foreign work experience and wish to become permanent residents, contributing their expertise to the Canadian economy.
+Managed by the Express Entry system, this program is designed for individuals who have acquired skilled foreign work experience , contributing their expertise to the Canadian economy.

 The Federal Skilled Worker Program (FSWP) is a key pathway for skilled professionals from around the world to immigrate to Canada.
-Managed under the Express Entry system, this program is designed for individuals who have acquired skilled foreign work experience and wish to become permanent residents, contributing their expertise to the Canadian economy.
+Managed by the Express Entry system, this program is designed for individuals who have acquired skilled foreign work experience , contributing their expertise to the Canadian economy.

 What is the Federal Skilled Worker Program?

 The Federal Skilled Worker Program is one of the three federal economic immigration programs managed by Express Entry.
 It is specifically for foreign nationals with skilled work experience who have never worked in Canada and do not have an education from a Canadian institution.
-The program's core purpose is to select immigrants who can quickly establish themselves in the Canadian economy.
+The program's core purpose is to select immigrants who can quickly establish themselves within Canadian society.

 General Requirements